xrtlab/xrtlab-site/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
-        Research Group
+        XRT Lab
       image:
-        filename: welcome.jpg
+        filename: logo.png
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **XRT Lab** is  a center of excellence for Virtual, Augmented, and Extended Reality Research at The University of Central Florida.

   - block: collection
     content: